penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 the latest releases.
 As a result, they are unlikely to interfere with your installation unless they are already installed.

-In the next step, you will configure the official Zabbix repositories.
+In the next step, we will configure the official Zabbix repositories.
 As long as you select a Zabbix repository version newer than the packages available in `repo-oss`, zypper will automatically install the most recent version.

+???+ tip

     If you have already installed Zabbix packages from the default repositories, it is recommended to either:

     - Remove them before proceeding, or
     - Upgrade them after adding the new Zabbix repositories, using the zypper option `--allow-vendor-change`.

+???+ note "Suse Linux Enterprise Server (SLES)"

+    If you are using SLES, the Zabbix packages are not included in the default repositories.
+Therefore, you can proceed to add the official Zabbix repository without any concerns about conflicts with existing packages.

+---

+#### Adding the Zabbix repository

 Next, we will install the Zabbix repository on our operating system.
 After adding the Zabbix repository, it is recommended to perform a repository cleanup to remove